ratmav/yeet/setup.md

     1. open the sudoers file: `# /sbin/visudo`
     1. add the folling to the sudoers file (n3):
         ```shell
-        # passwordless sudo for admin users for all commands.
+        # passwordless sudo for admin user for all commands.
-        ratmav ALL=(ALL:ALL) NOPASSWD: ALL
+        ratmav ALL=(ALL) NOPASSWD: ALL
         ```
 1. restart the target: `# shutdown -r now`
 1. log back in as the admin user.